 A. Project Evaluation

 If the Conservation Commission, after a public hearing, determines that the activities which are subject to the permit application, or the land and water uses which will result therefrom, are likely to have a significant individual or cumulative effect on the resource area values protected by this bylaw, the Commission, within 21 days of the close of the hearing, shall issue or deny a permit for the activities requested.
-The Commission shall take into account the extent to which the applicant has avoided, minimized and mitigated any such effect.
-The Commission also shall take into account any loss, degradation, isolation, and replacement or replication of such protected resource areas elsewhere in the community and the watershed, resulting from past activities, whether permitted, unpermitted or exempt, and foreseeable future activities.
+The Commission shall consider the extent to which the applicant has avoided, minimized and mitigated any such effect.
+The Commission also shall consider any loss, degradation, isolation, and replacement or replication of such protected resource areas elsewhere in the community and the watershed, resulting from past activities, whether permitted, unpermitted or exempt, and foreseeable future activities.

 In the proceedings pursuant to any notice of intent filed with the Conservation Commission, the Commission may require the Applicant to demonstrate that the land development purpose of the project proposed cannot be reasonably met by a project design which can be expected to cause less disruption of wetlands resource area and /or AURA function than the design initially proposed by the Applicant.